 BRINGING PROFESSIONALS TOGETHER

 Regionwide Autism PLC: Are you an autism specialist/coach, behavior specialist, BCBA, TOSA, or administrator providing or supervising autism services in a district/county served by CRIS (Multnomah, Clackamas, Hood River, Wasco)?
 If so, we invite you to join the Autism PLC and get on our email list.
 You'll gain access to collegial support, essential resources, and professional development.
 If you work in our region and would like to be added, contact Darthea Park.

-EI/ECSE Autism PLC: If you are an early childhood professional serving in our four county region and interested in learning about additional evidence-based tools and strategies as well as connecting with colleagues across the region, feel free to join our EI/ECSE Autism PLC!
-All EI/ECSE professionals from our region are welcome.
+If you are an early childhood professional serving in our four county region and interested in learning about additional evidence-based tools and strategies as well as connecting with colleagues across the region, feel free to join our EI/ECSE Autism PLC!
+All EI/ECSE professionals from our region and in Oregon are welcome.